by Kalle Kilpi

 TIP: It’s worth keeping the information from rejected deals, because the same prospects could come back to the table at a later time.
 Also the reasons why deals are rejected are valuable data to record and analyze.

-The key documents to produce and maintain until the deal is signed are the business case presentation, the due diligence issue list and the share purchase agreement.
+The key documents to produce and maintain until the deal is signed are the business case presentation, the due diligence checklist and the share purchase agreement.

 The business case presentation is the most important document.
 It should include at least the following topics: